niruxx/SyncMark/README.md

 - **Contacts tab** with its own add/edit/delete UI (name, phone numbers, emails, organization, notes, favorite, photo) plus a built-in **CardDAV server** so contacts stay in sync with your phone's native contacts app — see [Contacts & CardDAV sync](#contacts--carddav-sync)
 - Contacts: import/export `.vcf` (vCard) or `.csv` files, multi-select with a bulk-action bar (favorite/unfavorite/export/delete selected), sort by name or date added
 - Contacts: fuzzy search (name/org/title/phone/email/tags), a unified read-only Contact Card, Markdown notes, addresses/social profiles/messaging handles/custom fields/key dates, relationships linked to other contacts, and tags + drag-and-drop manual or rule-based smart groups — see [Fuzzy search, unified cards, tags & groups](#fuzzy-search-unified-cards-tags--groups)
+- **Duplicate contact detection**: finds probable duplicate contacts by matching name, email, or phone number, and merges them in one click — see [Fuzzy search, unified cards, tags & groups](#fuzzy-search-unified-cards-tags--groups)
 - **Calendar tab** with a full month-grid view, basic recurring events (daily/weekly/monthly, with an optional end date), and a built-in **CalDAV server** so events sync with your phone's native calendar app — the same server address and login as Contacts sync — see [Calendar & CalDAV sync](#calendar--caldav-sync)
 - Calendar: click a date to open that day's events in a side panel (the month grid shrinks to make room); right-click a date or an event for a quick Add/Edit/Remove menu; import/export `.ics` (iCalendar) files
 - Settings → **How to use SyncMark**: an in-app quick tour plus step-by-step CardDAV/CalDAV sync setup for iOS, Android, Linux, and Windows
 - **File Manager tab** (off by default — turn it on in Settings → General) — browse, upload, download, rename, and delete files under one or more admin-configured, strictly sandboxed server folders ("locations") — see [File Manager](#file-manager)
+- **Mobile-responsive UI**: the whole app is usable on a phone, not just squeezed to fit — a slide-in drawer for folders/groups/locations, tables become tap-friendly cards, dialogs go full-screen, and long-press stands in for right-click — see [Mobile use](#mobile-use)
+- **Automated backups**: scheduled (daily/weekly) or on-demand full-instance snapshots with retention and one-click, password-confirmed restore — see [Backup & restore](#backup--restore)
-- **Tabbed Settings**: General / Bookmarks / Files / Contacts / Calendar, each with only the import/export, sync, and stats controls relevant to it, instead of one long scrolling page
+- **Tabbed Settings**: Account / General / Bookmarks / Files / Contacts / Calendar / Backup, each with only the controls relevant to it instead of one long scrolling page, plus a search box that filters settings by keyword across every tab at once

 ## Screenshots